DJBarnes/django-adminlte2-pdq/README.md

     ---
     :information_source: **NOTE**
-    Django-AdminLTE-2 has been configured out of the box to get you setup and running as fast as possible.
+    Django-AdminLTE-2 has been configured out of the box to get you set up and running as fast as possible.
 As a result, the settings surrounding authentication and authorization are not as strict as they could be.
     We **strongly** encourage you to read the Authentication and Authorization